schultzm/entrez_direct_tut/README.md

 SAMN08357817
 ```

-So we have the BioSample accessions, but which RefSeq assembly accessions and strains do these BioSamples align with?
+Great, we now have the BioSample accessions.
+Our next problem is recording which RefSeq assembly accessions and strains align with these BioSamples?
 Let's store the BioSample accessions in the variable BISOAMPLES using a bash subshell (`$(dostuff)`).

 `BIOSAMPLES=$(esearch -db bioproject -query PRJNA429695 | elink -target biosample | efetch -format docsum | xtract.Linux -pattern DocumentSummary -block Accession -element Accession | xargs)`

+Look at the variable with `echo ${BIOSAMPLES}`.

-We want to iterate through the BIOSAMPLES variable, query entrez for each biosample using the edirect functions.
-At each iteration, we will capture the DocumentSummary in the variable DOCSUM (so that we can just extract from this variable rather than having to use the slower method of re-quering entrez).
-Using `xtract` we will parse DOCSUM and extract `STRAIN` and `ASSEMBLY` accession, storing the results in the file `MDATA`.
+Now iterate through BIOSAMPLES, query entrez for each BIOSAMPLE using the edirect functions.
+At each iteration,capture the DocumentSummary in the variable DOCSUM (so that we can just extract from this variable rather than having to use the slower method of re-quering entrez).
+Using `xtract` we will parse DOCSUM and extract `STRAIN` and `ASSEMBLY` info, storing the metadata in the file `MDATA`.

 ```
 MDATA="mdata.tab"